 Hardwood floors require special care to keep their beautiful luster and finish.
 Fortunately, vinegar is safe to use in cleaning gorgeous hardwood.
 In fact, the organic substance, which is a natural bi-product of fruits, vegetables and grains, is 100 percent biodegradable.
 Consequently, you can use vinegar to clean without worrying about exposing your family to dangerous toxins or harming the environment.
 What's more, common household vinegar is known to kill bacteria, mold and viruses.
 It also has a shelf life that is practically indefinite.

 The next time you're shopping, stop in the grocery aisle and compare the many types of vinegar available.
 Vinegar is made from the fermentation of alcohol products, such as red wine, rice wine, apple cider, and other liquids.
 The result is an acidic liquid that is used in a variety of ways, from flavoring salad dressings to cleaning hardwood floors.

-When using vinegar to clean hardwood floors, choose white vinegar.
+When using vinegar in a homemade wood floor cleaner solution, choose white vinegar.
 Not only is it the least expensive, it has no particular color, so it will not stain the floors.